-Heroin is a fast-acting opioid that’s used recreationally for its euphoric and numbing effects; it is usually smoked, snorted or injected.
+Heroin is a fast-acting opioid that people use recreationally for its euphoric and numbing effects; it is usually smoked, snorted or injected.
 Heroin (like morphine) is derived from the resin of poppy plants.

 Heroin is far more potent than morphine.
 However, when used intravenously, it can be anywhere from two to four times stronger than morphine.
 The euphoric effects (the “high”) from Heroin may arrive within seconds, which makes it a dangerous drug.

 Heroin is an illegal substance that’s highly addictive.
 Using Heroin regularly causes a greater tolerance for the drug and often leads to physical dependence.
-Symptoms of Heroin addiction can vary depending on the genetic makeup of the user, the frequency of drug use, the amount of the drug used, the level of dependency, and other factors.
+As a result, symptoms of Heroin addiction can vary depending on the genetic makeup of the user, the frequency of drug use, the amount of the drug used, the level of dependency, and other factors.

 What are the Signs and Symptoms of Heroin Addiction and Abuse?